palayushi293/room_rent_django/README.md

 Pagination means eek tie prr kitni entries dehani hai like in rent particular 3 hi dekhana hia import library from django.core.paginator import Paginator in view

+how to have image file option in databse models